osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~

 We welcome presentations of all kinds, and expertise is not required.
 Come
-prepared to share something you are passionate about, whether its your job,
+prepared to share something you are passionate about, whether it's your job,
-hobby or interests.
-And formal Powerpoint presentations are not necessary: lead
+hobby, or interests.
+Formal Powerpoint presentations are not necessary: lead
 a discussion, demo a project, play a game, or teach a skill.
 One of the best
 aspects of BarCamp is that attendees both provide the sessions and choose the
 schedule, allowing for greater flexibility and fun.